-The choice to grow open pollinated seeds really depends upon the needs of the grower.
-While commercial growers may choose hybrid seeds which have been specifically bred for certain characteristics, many home gardeners choose open pollinated seeds for a variety of reasons.
+The choice to grow open pollinated seeds really depends on the needs of the grower.
+While commercial growers may choose hybrid seeds that have been specifically bred for certain characteristics, many home gardeners choose open pollinated seeds for a variety of reasons.

 When buying open pollinated seeds, home gardeners can feel more confident that they are less likely to introduce genetically modified seeds (GMO) into the vegetable garden.
 While cross-contamination of seed is possible with certain crops, many online retailers now offer certified non-GMO seeds.

 In addition to buying more confidently, many open pollinated heirlooms are available.
 These specific varieties of plants are those which have been cultivated and saved for at least the past fifty years.
 Many growers prefer heirloom seeds for their productivity and reliability.
 Like other open pollinated seeds, heirloom seeds can be saved by the gardener each season and planted during the next growing season.
 Many heirloom seeds have been grown for generations within the same families.